-School counseling students have a variety of courses to choose from in determining electives, including diagnosis and treatment planning, cross-cultural human development, counseling substance abusers, children and loss, counseling families, human sexuality, special education courses, psychology courses, and psychopharmacology for counselors.
+School counseling students have a variety of courses to choose from in determining electives, including children and loss, play therapy and advanced career counseling.
 Students work with the program coordinator to determine elective offerings according to the needs of the cohort.
-Elective offerings may be offered every other year.

-Tentative Course Sequence School Counseling Master's Program
+Course Sequence School Counseling Master's Program

-GWU Alexandria Cohort Total Credits = 48
+GWU Alexandria Cohort Total Credits = 60